 Initiated first-of-its-kind national fundraising campaign in partnership with Thomas Fleming, prize-winning author and historian and former President of the Society of American Historians, generating over 400 supporters nationwide to the cause of ensuring the pivotal events that took place at Valley Forge during the winter of 1777-78 are forever protected, preserved and promoted at Valley Forge National Historical Park.

-Presented Friends Speaker Series, now in its fourth year, featuring a wide range of speakers and topics related to the American Revolution, history, the natural world and the ongoing commemoration of Valley Forge.
+Presented Friends Speaker Series, now in its fifth year, featuring a wide range of speakers and topics related to the American Revolution, history, the natural world and the ongoing commemoration of Valley Forge.

 Initiated Muhlenberg Days to bring the replicated huts at the Brigade to life through costumed re-enactors, cooking, weaving, and interactive activities to entertain and educated people of all ages.